 I’ve pretty much reverted to eating exactly like I did before I got cancer.
 If I fancy a pizza, I have a pizza; if I fancy a bowl of ice cream, I eat the ice cream; if I fancy wine, I’ll have (red) wine (which apparently has anti-cancer properties anyway).
 Having said that, I now let myself be guided by what my body wants (I guess thats what people call “intuitive eating“) and my body invariably wants to be fed healthy, nourishing foods.
 The things I make sure to eat include:

 Isothiocyanates (ITCs) found in leafy greens have been reported to help the body at a cellular level.
 The main ones I’ve added in to my diet (pretty much every day in a green juice) are kale, spinach and watercress.
 In addition to isothiocyanates, cruciferous veggies like broccoli also contain sulforaphanes and indoles – two types of antioxidants that protect the structure of DNA.
+The evidence is so strong that a pharmaceutical company in the UK, Evgen Pharma, is now designing drugs using sulforaphane.
+The drugs have been shown to kill cancer cells and improve the prospects of stroke patients.

 Most mornings I have a handful of blueberries, raspberries, strawberries and pomegranate seeds, mixed with a spoonful of greek yogurt, a drizzle of almond butter and some mixed seeds.
 The ORAC scores of nearly all berries are very high, making them some of the best antioxidant foods.